openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 #.
 In the courseware, open the practice exam.

-..
-Need to verify with sandbox and get screenshots

 #.
 Follow the instructions to install the proctoring software and perform
    system and identity checks.
+For more information, see :ref:`Steps in Taking Proctored Exams`.

 #.
 Make sure the proctoring software is running while you complete the example
    exam questions.